konflux-ci/service-provider-integration-operator/docs/USER.md

     }
 }
 ```
-For concrete example can take a look at this [sample](samples/binding-kubetype-dockerconfigjson.yaml).
+For concrete example SPIAccessTokenBinding can take a look at this [sample](../samples/binding-kubetype-dockerconfigjson.yaml).

 __spi.appstudio.redhat.com/config-json-auth-key: anything__ specifies that `_host_` should have the value "anything".
   For example Binding with this spec (ignoring other fields for simplicity):